 Hop off your DoDublin tour at the St. Stephen’s Green stop to explore Ireland’s rich history of storytelling.

 The National Library of Ireland is a treasure of Dublin.
 It houses an estimated 8 million items, from books, maps, manuscripts, music, newspapers, periodicals and photographs.
 The National Library is free of charge and open to all who wish to view their collections, receive assistance from their genealogy advisory service and to visit some award winning exhibitions.
 Current exhibitions include World War Ireland: Exploring the Irish Experience, YEATS: The Life and Works of William Butler Yeats (described in The Irish Times as “one of the most important literary exhibitions yet staged internationally )and the award-winning Seamus Heaney: Listen Now Again ( This NLI Exhibition is taking place in the Bank of Ireland Cultural and Heritage Centre, Westmoreland Street).
 After your visit you can enjoy a bite to eat in Café Joly.

-Hop off your DoDublin Tour at stop No.13 to discover the vast collections and Exhibitions of the National Library of Ireland.
+Hop off your DoDublin Tour at our Nassau Street Stop to discover the vast collections and Exhibitions of the National Library of Ireland.